-Amir Ghaferi, MD
+Amir Ghaferi, MD, MS

-- Understanding & improving failure to rescue in surgery - AHRQ K-award - AHRQ P30 grant Learn about writing with an "enthusiasm unknown to mankind"
+- Understanding & improving failure to rescue in surgery

-Train like

-Jim Harbaugh
+- AHRQ K-award

+- AHRQ P30 grant

+"If they ask me to do 5 pull ups, I want to do 10."

-How much time each week do you [really] spend becoming a better writer?
+Train like Simon Biles How much time each week do you [really] spend becoming a better writer?